Carrying a Wheelchair Passenger in a Car – Scooter Hoists and More

 - Lower rear ramp.

-- Align wheelchair at bottom of ramp facing forward.
+- Align the wheelchair at bottom of the ramp facing forward.

-- If fitted to vehicle and required attach winch to front of wheelchair
+- If fitted to the vehicle and required attach the winch to the front of the wheelchair

-- Push, drive or activate winch to bring wheelchair up the ramp and into vehicle.
+- Push, drive or activate the winch to bring the wheelchair up the ramp and into the vehicle.

 - Attach the front and rear wheelchair restraints.

 - Put the dedicated seat belt around the wheelchair passenger.

 There are different makes and models of wheelchair accessible vehicles to choose from in various sizes, but many are based on MPV-type vehicles such as Citroen Berlingo Peugeot Partners, or VW Caddy Maxi and are available in both manual and automatic transmissions.
 So, the good news is you are not limited to a one style fits all when it comes to deciding on a wheelchair accessible vehicle.